Simple Wine Bag Sewing Pattern with Drop Cloth

-Step 4: Sew the side (short edge) of the rectangle
+Step 4: Sew the side edge of the bag

 Turn the rectangle piece inside-out, and sew the side seam to create a cylinder shape.
 I like to reinforce the edge with a simple zigzag stitch after using a straight stitch to prevent the edges from fraying too much.